stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-bread-and-butter-pickles.md

   - recipes/grammies-recipes/_posts/2024-01-01-pickled-beets.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Embark on a journey to create the quintessential American classic, Bread and Butter Pickles, with this simple yet delicious recipe.
 This delightful pickle variety is known for its sweet and tangy flavor profile, making it a perfect companion for sandwiches, burgers, or as a standalone snack.
 The unique combination of spices and the crispiness of the cucumbers ensure that these pickles will be a hit at any gathering.

-## Ingredients
+ingredients:

-* 2 dozen cucumbers
+  - 2 dozen cucumbers
-* 3 or 4 large onions
+  - 3 or 4 large onions
-* 1 quart vinegar
+  - 1 quart vinegar
-* 1 pint water
+  - 1 pint water
-* 2-4 cups sugar (adjust to taste)
+  - 2-4 cups sugar (adjust to taste)
-* 1 tsp pepper
+  - 1 tsp pepper
-* 1 tsp alum (for crispness)
+  - 1 tsp alum (for crispness)
-* 1 tsp dry mustard
+  - 1 tsp dry mustard
-* 1 tsp celery seed
+  - 1 tsp celery seed
-* 1 tsp turmeric
+  - 1 tsp turmeric

-## Instructions
+instructions:
+  - step:
+    title: Preparation

-* **Preparation:** Slice the cucumbers and onions thinly.
+    description: Slice the cucumbers and onions thinly.
 Soak them in salt water overnight to ensure crispness.
 The next day, drain them well.
+  - step:
+    title: Cook the Brine

-* **Cook the Brine:** In a large pot, combine the vinegar, water, sugar, pepper, alum, dry mustard, celery seed, and turmeric.
+    description: In a large pot, combine the vinegar, water, sugar, pepper, alum, dry mustard, celery seed, and turmeric.
 Bring the mixture to a boil, stirring until the sugar dissolves completely.
+  - step:
+    title: Pickle the Vegetables

-* **Pickle the Vegetables:** Add the drained cucumbers and onions to the boiling brine.
+    description: Add the drained cucumbers and onions to the boiling brine.
 Heat everything through but do not boil, to maintain the vegetables' crispness.
+  - step:
+    title: Canning

-* **Canning:** While the mixture is still hot, pack the pickles into sterilized jars, leaving a bit of headspace.
+    description: While the mixture is still hot, pack the pickles into sterilized jars, leaving a bit of headspace.
 Seal the jars while hot to ensure a proper vacuum seal.
+  - step:
+    title: Cool and Store

-* **Cool and Store:** Allow the jars to cool at room temperature.
+    description: Allow the jars to cool at room temperature.
 Check the seals before storing them in a cool, dark place.
+nutrition:
+  serving_size: 1 cucumber
+  servings_per_recipe: 24
+  calories: 116
+  total_fat: 2.9
+  saturated_fat: 0.4
+  cholesterol: 0
+  sodium: 455
+  total_carbohydrates: 22.9
+  dietary_fiber: 3.9
+  total_sugars: 11
+  protein: 3.4
+  vitamin_d: 0
+  calcium: 386
+  iron: 6
+  potassium: 414
+prep_time: PT8H
+cook_time: PT15M
+total_time: PT8H15M
+---

+# Bread and Butter Pickles

 ## A Slice of History: The Story of Bread and Butter Pickles